 My late husband, a Kind, wonderful man.
-He was of very good nature; telling, funny jokes; it he saw you were sad, he would so out of his way to cheer you up. have any enemies, everyone re met he got along with Everyone loved him - This all changed once he found out his blood was contaminated started to change; he went from an outgoing, good ratured man to a depressed, withdrawn man, often referring to himself in past tense; he would often call himself "DEAD MAN WALKING." spirit was broken after this ordeal; he gelt dirty.
+He was of very good nature; telling funny jokes; is he saw you were sad, he would so out of his way to cheer you up. didn't have any enemies, everyone re met he got along with Everyone loved him - This all changed once he found out his blood was contaminated started to change; he went from an outgoing, gold ratured man to a depressed, withdrawn man, often referring to himself in past tense; he would often call himself "DEAD MAN WALKING." spirit was broken after this ordeal; he gelt dirty.
 He used to hung and kiss my daughter, hello & good bye, but this also stopped; he became paranoid about touching anyone.
-He also developed O. C. D. about cleaning; he wanted me to boil the itensile he used.
+He also developed O.C.D. about cleaning; he wanted me to boil the utensile he used.
 He would question his doctors about being would always warn contagious. the nurses, when getting an I.V. or bloodwork, that his blood was contaminated.

-Shot's the kind of man, always thinking of others, even when he was really ill.
+That's the kind of man, always thinking of others, even when he was really ill.

-be divided between the victims and their families.
+de believe this surplus of funds should be divided between the victims and their families.
 A memorial dedicated to the victims with their names on it; would also be a type of closure for the families.
-A small amount should be put towards making sure this hourible mistake doesn't happen again, to anyone.
+A small amount should be put towards making sure this hould be mistake doesn't happen again, to anyone.

 This money will not bring my husband back; I will never hear his funny jokes when I'm sad, or hear his laugh, or feel his gentle touch.
 I have to deal with his death every day.
 The only solace I have is that is no longer suffering and it is my hope, that we can re-unite when I pass away.
-My love for will never dee.
+My love for will never die.

-From:

-To:

-Subject:

-Hepatitis C Settlement

-Date:

-Friday, August 28, 2015 17:21:42
+From: To: Kathryn Podrebarac Subject: Hepatitis C Settlement Date: Friday, August 28, 2015 17:21:42 .docx

-Attachments: .docx